 7. Have a Good Return Policy or Guarantee

-For membership-based products, it may be worth it to offer a free trial.
-Whether you require credit card information for registering for a trial membership will depend on the type of service you offer; make sure to test out different options.
+It may be worth offering a free trial for membership-based products.
+Whether you require credit card information to register for a trial membership depends on your service; make sure to test out different options.

 9. Keep It Secure

 It is important that your checkout page is secured via HTTPS.
 Make sure your website has an SSL certificate installed, if not on all pages, then at least at checkout.

 Even if you have an embedded payment form that is secure, you still want that green lock icon displayed in the browser bar.
 These kinds of small things are what will influence your visitors’ gut feelings about you.

 10. Include Icons and Badges

 Including security badges and payment icons on your checkout page will positively affect your conversion rate.
 Payment icons include small logos of the payment methods you accept.
 Examples include Paypal, Mastercard, Visa, and Discover logos.
 Many payment processing services include these on payment forms automatically.

 Making sure your customers feel secure when handing over their payment information is also crucial.
 19% percent of people who abandoned shopping carts said that their reason for doing so was due to their not feeling that their credit card information was secure, as mentioned above.